A case for value-based content

 Take a step back to the email examples above: what if, at least, one offered something of value… like tips on how to care for and extend the life of the items I bought?
 Content offering solutions to a problem I am faced with, perhaps?
 Most likely my reaction would have been different.

 To borrow a quote from United States-based marketing guru, Joe Chernov, “your top of the funnel content must be intellectually divorced from your product but emotionally wed to it.”
 In other words, the goal of your content should be more about creating value for your customers.
 Sell, but subtly.

 If you are a boss interior decorator or a skilled makeup artist who can magically transform spaces and faces from the cliched ‘drab to fab’ within minutes, consider how many more prospects you could pull to your website if your inbound marketing content focused on space improvement and makeup application tips for the ‘Average Jane’.

 That’s the genesis of value-based content.
 The goal is not to give away all your expert knowledge for free, but to create value, you need to exchange places with that of your target audience for a moment and put deep thought into what sort of content they might be searching for.

 Here are some tips for your next content marketing assignment:

 - Join the discussion.
-With the Internet and social media, it is easy to find out what are the main topics of discussion around your industry and align your content with what’s ‘trending’.
+With the Internet and social media, it’s easy to find out what the main topics of discussion around your industry are and align your content with what’s ‘trending’.